kirazy/reskins-bobs/README.md

 *For an interactive sliding comparison of this reskin to standard Bob's mods, [click here](https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=ca4c1426-ce30-11ea-bf88-a15b6c7adf9a), showcasing version 0.0.17*.

-As this is a work-in-progress effort, not all items, structures and all the rest have yet been touched, but the objective is to bring everything up to high-resolution standards.
-Weapons, ammo, circuits, plates, all of these will receive updated sprites to bring them up to Factorio's current standard.
+This is a work-in-progress, and though most items, structures, and equipment that I plan to touch have been touched, there are a few structures and items still to do.

 **Updates**
-This mod is constantly being worked on, and regular updates are released weekly Sunday night and Monday morning, pacific time.
-Startup errors will be fixed as quickly as they are discovered, outside of the regular update cycle.
+This mod is constantly being worked on, but I am a graduate student and school has resumed.
+I will release bug fixes that correct startup errors as they occur, but content updates will occur on a monthly basis on the weekend, beginning October 3, 2020.

+Localization

 **Localization**
 You are welcome to help with localization, please use [this Crowdin project](https://crowdin.com/project/factorio-mods-localization).
 You can find more details [here](https://github.com/dima74/factorio-mods-localization#how-to-translate-using-crowdin).